meanhub/gulp-processjade/README.md

 # gulp-processjade

-UNDER DEVELOPMENT.
-PLEASE DO NOT USE THIS YET !!

 Gulp plugin to process/transform jade files.
 This is based on similar linees as Adam Timberlake's [gulp-processhtml](https://github.com/Wildhoney/gulp-processhtml)

 ![License MIT](http://img.shields.io/badge/License-MIT-lightgrey.svg?style=flat)